Our Cradle-to-Career ecosystem

 What is Bridgeport Prospers Cradle-to-Career?
 Bridgeport Prospers is a place-based partnership working to create exceptional results for our young people and community.

-We believe in working intentionally across the entire cradle-to-career continuum and using data and evidence to inform our decisions.
-We are engaging local stakeholders from all backgrounds to track our progress and adjust our course.
+We are conveners who believe in working intentionally across the entire cradle-to-career continuum and using data and evidence to inform our decisions.
+We are engaging cross-sector partners and community members from all backgrounds to track our progress and adjust our course.

 how we work

 Achieving large-scale change involves working in new ways.
-Bridgeport Prospers has adopted the following 6 conditions for the collective impact in Bridgeport.
+Bridgeport Prospers has adopted the following conditions towards the collective impact in Bridgeport.

 • Common Agenda